CMUZrz/FineTuning_to_beat_llama_3/readme.md

-# Final Executive Summary: Can Smaller, Efficiently Fine-Tuned LLMs Outperform Larger Models?
+# Can Smaller, Efficiently Fine-Tuned LLMs Outperform Larger Models?

-**Authors:** Dan Jung, Dhruva Byrapatna, Zachary Zdobinski *A project for the 10-423/623 Generative AI Course.*
+**Authors:** Dan Jung, Dhruva Byrapatna, Zachary Zdobinski *This Repo is a result of the project for the 10-623 Generative AI Course at Carnegie Mellon University.*

-## 🌟 Highlights \& Major Results
+##  Highlights \& Major Results

 This project demonstrates that smaller, efficiently fine-tuned Large Language Models (LLMs) can outperform larger, more computationally expensive counterparts on specialized tasks.